MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-4-Commodity-Pool-Operators-Commodity-Trading-Advisors/subpart-A-General-Provisions-Definitions-Exemptions/section-4.14.md

 (*1*) The commodity pool operator of each such pool has not so organized and is not so operating the pool for the purpose of avoiding commodity pool operator registration;

-(*2*) With the exception of the pool's operator, advisor and their principals, solely “Non-United States persons,” as that term is defined in § 4.7(a)(1)(iv), will contribute funds or other capital to, and will own beneficial interests in, the pool; *Provided,* That units of participation in the pool held by persons who do not qualify as Non-United States persons or otherwise as qualified eligible persons represent in the aggregate less than 10 percent of the beneficial interest of the pool;
+(*2*) With the exception of the pool's operator, advisor, and their principals, solely “Non-United States persons,” as that term is defined in § 4.7(a)(4), will contribute funds or other capital to, and will own beneficial interests in, the pool; *Provided,* That units of participation in the pool held by persons who do not qualify as Non-United States persons or otherwise qualified eligible persons represent in the aggregate less than 10 percent of the beneficial interest of the pool;

 (*3*) No person affiliated with the pool conducts any marketing activity for the purpose of, or that could reasonably have the effect of, soliciting participation from other than Non-United States persons; and